Bogna Konior

 Reasons, limits and perspectives of Althusserian antihumanism

-Althusserian theoretical antihumanism must be understood in its complex and multi-layered reasons.
-Firstly the historiographical reason: basing his argumentation on the concept of ‘problematics’, elaborated from a famous passage of the German ideology, and on the concept of coupure taken from Bachelardian epistemology, Althusser elaborates a reconstruction of Marxian thought that allows us to identify its originality precisely in its distancing from Feuerbach's theoretical humanism.
-This historiographic reconstruction allows Althusser to take a theoretical position that we could summarise in the terms of a structuralist reading of Marxism in dialogue and critical tension with the Lacanian reading of Freud.
-This theoretical reason brings with it two important political stances: on the one hand against so-called Western Marxism, which by valorising the Feuerbachian humanism of the Manuscripts of 1944 in fact offers an interclassist reading of Marx, and on the other hand against Kruschov's socialist humanism that ends up not coming to terms with Stalinism.
-From this reconstruction we will try to explore the limits and prospects of this stance for the contemporary theoretical-political horizon.
+Althusserian theoretical antihumanism must be understood in terms of the complex and multi-layered reasons that motivate it.
+Firstly, at historiographical reason: basing his argumentation on the concept of ‘problematics’, elaborated in a famous passage from the German ideology, as well as on the concept of coupure taken from Bachelardian epistemology, Althusser elaborates a reconstruction of Marxian thought that allows us to identify its originality precisely in its distancing from Feuerbach's theoretical humanism.
+This historiographical reconstruction allows Althusser to take a theoretical position that we could summarise in the terms of a structuralist reading of Marxism that is both in dialogue and in critical tension with the Lacanian reading of Freud.
+This theoretical reason brings with it two important political stances: on the one hand, a stance against so-called Western Marxism, which by valorising the Feuerbachian humanism of the Manuscripts of 1944 in fact offers an interclassist reading of Marx, and, on the other hand against Khrushchev's socialist humanism that ends up not coming to terms with Stalinism.
+From this reconstruction we will try to explore the limits and prospects of these stances for the contemporary theoretical-political horizon.

-Vittorio Morfino is Full professor of History of philosophy at the University of Milan-Bicocca, director of the master in Critical theory of the society.
+Vittorio Morfino is Full Professor of History of Philosophy at the University of Milan-Bicocca, and Director of the Master's programme in Critical Theory of the Society.
 He has been visiting professor at the Universidade de São Paulo, the Université Paris 1 Panthéon-Sorbonne, the Université Bordeaux-Montaigne and the Universidad nacional de Cordoba, and has been Directeur de Programme at the Collège international de philosohie.
 He is the author of Il tempo e l’occasione.
 L’incontro Spinoza Machiavelli (Milano, 2002, Paris, 2012), Incursioni spinoziste (Milano, 2002), Il tempo della moltitudine (Roma, 2005, Paris, 2010, Madrid, 2013, Santiago, 2015), Plural Temporality.
-Transindividuality and the aleatory between Spinoza and Althusser (Leiden, 2014), Genealogia di un pregiudizio.
-L’immagine di Spinoza in Germania da Leibniz a Marx (Hildesheim 2016), and Intersoggettività e transindividualità.
-Materiali per un’alternativa (Roma 2002).
+Transindividuality and the Aleatory between Spinoza and Althusser (Leiden, 2014), Genealogia di un pregiudizio.
+L’immagine di Spinoza in Germania da Leibniz a Marx (Hildesheim, 2016), and Intersoggettività e transindividualità.
+Materiali per un’alternativa (Roma, 2002).
 He is an editor of Quaderni materialisti and Décalages.
 An Althusserian journal.

 M. Beatrice Fazi